johnmccants002/johnmccants002/README.md

 ### Hey I'm John 👋

-- 🔭 I’m currently working on finding work in the field.
-Just finished a coding bootcamp at General Assembly.
+- 🔭 I’m currently working working for company called OnDeck Pro.
-- 🌱 I’m currently learning the MERN stack and improving my Swift skills.
+- 🌱 I’m currently writing code in React Native in the Expo Environment.
-- 👯 I’m looking to collaborate on meaningful projects.
+- 👯 I’m open to collaborating with other devs.
 - 🤔 I’m looking for help with progressing my skills to the next level.
 - 💬 Ask me about anything
 - 📫 How to reach me: johnmccants002@gmail.com